rishabh-pandey-sternx/geekrishabh/README.md

 ### HELLO WORLD 👋

-I am [Rishabh Pandey](https://geekyants.com/rishabh-pandey).
+I am [Rishabh Pandey](https://geekrishabh.in/).
 A young enthusiast who is passionate about technologies, coding, taking up challenges and much more.
 I have a keen interest in Software and web development along with interest in various technical activities.
 I love to Code and build Products for people in short giving wings to idea.
-I am currently working along with [GeekyAnts](https://geekyants.com).

 - 📘💻 I’m currently learing Cloud tools AWS, GCP, Azure